OCA/geospatial/base_geoengine/readme/INSTALL.rst

 * `geojson <http://pypi.python.org/pypi/geojson>`_

+When you will install the module this two additional libs will be installed.

-for a complete documentation please refer to the `public documenation <http://oca.github.io/geospatial/index.html>`_
+For a complete documentation please refer to the `public documenation <http://oca.github.io/geospatial/index.html>`_